Mughrabi Quarter: Aftermath

 On 18 April 1968, the Israeli government expropriated the land for public use and paid from 100 to 200 Jordanian dinars to each family that had been displaced.
 41 heads of families who had been evicted from the area wrote to Kollek to thank him for his assistance in resettling them in better housing conditions.
 (Note: The letter dated 8 January 1973 reads:"Mr. Kollek: We, the undersigned, who constitute part of the residents of the Jewish Quarter and of the Mughrabi Quarter in the Old City, who were evacuated from our homes there as a result of the six-day-war, wish to thank His Honor, as well as Mr. Meron Benvenisti, in charge of East Jerusalem, and Mr. Faris Ayub, head of the public relations bureau in the eastern part of the city, for the financial aid and human care which was extended and is still being extended to us, which impressed us profoundly and which afforded us and our families more decent alternative accommodations.
 We pray God will grant you long life and a continuance of your good deeds."
 (Alexander & Kittrie 1973)) The rest of the families have refused compensation on the grounds that it would lend legitimacy to what Israel did to them.

 In the post-1967 period, many of the evicted refugees managed to emigrate to Morocco via Amman due to the intervention of King Hassan II.
 Other refugee families resettled in the Shu'afat refugee camp and other parts of Jerusalem.
 The prayer site was extended southwards to double its length from 28 to 60 meters, and the original plaza of four meters to 40 meters: the small 120 square meter area in front of the wall became the Western Wall Plaza, now in use as an open-air synagogue covering 20,000 square meters.

 In a letter to the United Nations, the Israeli government stated nine months later that the buildings were demolished after the Jordanian government had allowed the neighborhood to become a slum area.

 The expelled community continues to elect an administrator or mukhtar for the no-longer existing Mughrabi Quarter.

-Archeological excavations in early January 2023 revealed walls nearly a metre (3 ft) high, traces of paint, a cobbled courtyard and a system to drain rainwater.
+In early 2023, salvage excavations conducted beneath the Western Wall Plaza by the Israel Antiquities Authority uncovered architectural remains of the razed Mughrabi Quarter, including walls nearly a metre high, painted plaster, a cobbled courtyard, and a drainage network.
+Palestinian officials, residents, and heritage non-governmental organisations condemned the ongoing digging, expressing concern that the subterranean works were intended to expand underground prayer spaces and tourist facilities while physically erasing the surviving foundations of the historic neighborhood.